Ashlalala/aajonusnet/md/QNA/Q&A Of February 9, 2003.md

 Q: So continue, keep on chugging on.

 A: Yeah.
 Mine was a little bit worse than yours.
 You don't have that.
 You have the heavy buildup of dead cells, dead tissue in here from the dryness.
 Generally the cracking, I had chemotherapy.
-It damages the [unintelligible].
-So it prevents proper clotting, so it's open air, open wounds.
+It damages the vitamin K. So it prevents proper clotting, so it's open air, open wounds.

 Q: I had this friend that has cancer and he can't swallow anything.
 He has a tumor in his throat, so he can't even drink water.
 And he has this tube that feeds directly into his skin.
 And he's lost 40% of his body weight.
 So he's pretty...
 Is there a food that women can eat to make their breasts stop growing?
 These are questions that I want to ask.